pad

 Possible causes of bad breath or halitosis:

-1. If bad breath is due to foods eaten such as onions or garlic, then avoid those items.
-Once eaten the food is absorbed into the body and the odor expelled by the lungs until the food is eliminated by the body.
+1. Certain Foods: If bad breath is due to foods eaten such as onions or garlic, then avoid those items.
+Once eaten, the food is absorbed into the body and the odor expelled by the lungs until the body eliminates the food.

-3. Bad breath may be noticeable if you have a cold or virus, gum disease, diabetes, gastrointestinal disturbance, liver or kidney ailment.
+3. Medical Condition: Bad breath may be noticeable if you have a cold or virus, gum disease, diabetes, gastrointestinal disturbance, liver or kidney ailment.
 Once the medical condition has improved, your breath may also.

-4. If you have a problem with dry mouth due to medications or breathing through your mouth, then increase fluid intake or chew sugarless gum.
+4. Dry Mouth: If you have a problem with dry mouth due to medications or breathing through your mouth, then increase fluid intake or chew sugarless gum.

 1. Brush after meals or at least twice daily (morning and before bed).
 Be sure and brush along the gum line and behind the teeth.